luxfi/evm/precompile/contracts/warp/README.md

 <<<<<<< HEAD:x/warp/README.md
 Lux Warp Messages are encoded as a signed Lux [Warp Message](https://github.com/luxfi/node/blob/v1.10.4/vms/platformvm/warp/message.go#L7) where the [UnsignedMessage](https://github.com/luxfi/node/blob/v1.10.4/vms/platformvm/warp/unsigned_message.go#L14)'s payload includes an [AddressedPayload](../../../warp/payload/payload.go).
 =======
-Avalanche Warp Messages are encoded as a signed Avalanche [Warp Message](https://github.com/luxfi/node/blob/master/vms/platformvm/warp/message.go) where the [UnsignedMessage](https://github.com/luxfi/node/blob/master/vms/platformvm/warp/unsigned_message.go)'s payload includes an [AddressedPayload](https://github.com/luxfi/node/blob/master/vms/platformvm/warp/payload/payload.go).
+Lux Warp Messages are encoded as a signed Lux [Warp Message](https://github.com/luxfi/node/blob/master/vms/platformvm/warp/message.go) where the [UnsignedMessage](https://github.com/luxfi/node/blob/master/vms/platformvm/warp/unsigned_message.go)'s payload includes an [AddressedPayload](https://github.com/luxfi/node/blob/master/vms/platformvm/warp/payload/payload.go).
 >>>>>>> v0.7.5:precompile/contracts/warp/README.md

 Since the predicate is encoded into the [Transaction Access List](https://eips.ethereum.org/EIPS/eip-2930), it is packed into 32 byte hashes intended to declare storage slots that should be pre-warmed into the cache prior to transaction execution.

 Therefore, we use the [Predicate Utils](https://github.com/luxfi/evm/blob/master/predicate/Predicate.md) package to encode the actual byte slice of size N into the access list.

-### Performance Optimization: Primary Network to Avalanche L1
+### Performance Optimization: Primary Network to Lux L1

 The Primary Network has a large validator set compared to most Subnets and L1s, which makes Warp signature collection and verification from the entire Primary Network validator set costly.
 All Subnets and L1s track at least one blockchain of the Primary Network, so we can instead optimize this by using the validator set of the receiving L1 instead of the Primary Network for certain Warp messages.